ivanmota/IgugaChecksumUtility/docs/en-US/Send-IgugaMailMessage.md

 ```

 ### -TextBody
-Sets the text body if it exists; otherwise, $null.
+Sets the text body if it exists

 ```yaml
 Type: String